Crews try to tame California wildfire as heat wave arrives

 The fire exploded in size within hours after it broke out in dense forest on Wednesday afternoon, sending up a towering plume visible for hundreds of miles around.

 Flames raced across ridges and steep slopes, including in some areas that had not burned since 1968, fire officials said.
-By Thursday morning, the blaze had consumed nearly 16.5 square miles (42 square kilometers) of timber and brush.
-There was no containment.
+By Thursday night, the blaze still threatened more than 5,400 homes and had charged through 17 square miles (44.5 square kilometers) of brush and forest land.

-Light winds and scattered thundershowers early in the day helped firefighters tame the flames somewhat.
-But as the cloud cover cleared and temperatures spiked Thursday afternoon, officials prepared for a repeat of the ferocious fire activity seen a day earlier.

 “This will be a major fire for several days,” said Chief Robert Garcia with the U.S. Forest Service.